 What a year it’s been.
 As we approach the New Year, it’s time (finally!) to put 2020 and its many challenges in the rearview mirror and look at what lies in store for 2021.
 So, we’ve dusted off the old crystal ball and stared long and hard at it to bring to you this, our 2021 real estate market forecast for Bend, Oregon.
-We’ve also crunched plenty of numbers, so don’t press the back button if that sounds a little too woo-woo.
+Needless to say, we’ve also crunched plenty of numbers.

 Most likely, you’re here because you’re thinking of buying or selling a home in Bend in the coming year or maybe further down the road.
 Timing is everything, and no matter what kind of investment we’re talking about, you’ll want to buy low and sell high if you possibly can.

 (Looking for the very latest on Bend’s real estate market?
 Check out our May 2021 Market Report.)

 Spoiler alert: your chances of “buying low” in 2021 and beyond are probably slim to none.
 We’ll tell you why, but first, we’re going to take a thorough look at what happened in Bend’s market in 2020.
 It has been an unprecedented year in many ways, and that certainly applies to the residential real estate scene in Bend.

 Predicting the future with any degree of accuracy is usually more about understanding the past than anything else.
 After giving a brief overview, we’ll go into the hard numbers and then extrapolate from there to give you our 2021 forecast for Bend.

 Sound good?
 Let’s stroll down memory lane, though you may just want to skip ahead if 2020 is a little too raw to revisit quite yet.
 Click here to cut to the chase and read our bottom line forecast for Bend’s real estate market in 2021.

 How COVID-19 Impacted Bend’s Real Estate Market in 2020